On the coordinates of minimal vectors in a Minkowski-reduced basis: The theorem

 \begin{proof}[Proof of Theorem \ref{thm:coordinates}] Let $\{e_1,\ldots, e_n\}$ be a Minkowski-reduced basis and $m=\sum x_ie_i$ is a minimum vector in the lattice $L=[e_1,\ldots, e_n]$.
-Assume that the volume of the basic parallelepiped $\Pi[e_1,\ldots, e_n]$ is equal to 1.
-By {\bf (A)} and {\bf (D)} we can assume that the coordinates $x_i$ are non-zero and the first four elements of the basis are minimum vectors.
-By Remark \ref{rem:minbasiscase} the statement is trivial in dimensions $n\leq 4$ hence we have to investigate only the cases $n=5$ and $n=6$, respectively.
+Assume that the volume of the basic parallelepiped $\Pi[e_1,\ldots, e_n]$ equals 1.
+By Lemma \ref{lem: D}, we can assume that the coordinates $x_i$ are non-zero and the first four elements of the basis are minimum vectors.
+By Remark \ref{rem:minbasiscase}, the statement is trivial in dimensions $n\leq 4$; hence, we have to investigate only the cases $n=5$ and $n=6$, respectively.